Lutheranism: Eucharist

 Lutherans hold that within the Eucharist, also referred to as the Sacrament of the Altar or the Lord's Supper, the true body and blood of Christ are truly present "in, with, and under the forms" of the consecrated bread and wine for all those who eat and drink it, a doctrine of the real presence of Christ in the Eucharist that the Formula of Concord calls the sacramental union.

+Lutherans affirm that the Sacrifice of the Mass (sacrificium eucharistikon) is a sacrifice of thanksgiving and praise (sacrificia laudis).

+The Eucharist is celebrated as the central part of the Mass (Divine Service), especially on the Lord's Day.
+Lutherans may prepare for the reception of Holy Communion by observing the Eucharistic Fast, which typically begins at midnight and concludes at the reception of the eucharistic elements.
+Partaking in the sacrament of confession and absolution is, according to the Book of Concord, considered proper preparation for receiving the sacrament.

 Confession

 Many Lutherans receive the sacrament of penance before receiving the Eucharist.
 Prior to going to Confessing and receiving Absolution, the faithful are expected to examine their lives in light of the Ten Commandments.
 An order of Confession and Absolution is contained in the Small Catechism, as well as in liturgical books.
-Lutherans typically kneel at the communion rails to confess their sins, while the confessor listens and then offers absolution while laying their stole on the penitent's head.
+Lutherans receive the sacrament of 'confession and absolution' in a confessional, reconciliation room, or by kneeling at the communion rail, to confess their sins, while the confessor listens and then offers absolution while laying their stole on the penitent's head.
 Clergy are prohibited from revealing anything said during private Confession and Absolution per the Seal of the Confessional, and face excommunication if it is violated.
 Apart from this, Laestadian Lutherans have a practice of lay confession.

+Marriage

+Most Lutheran Churches in the world, such as the Evangelical Lutheran Church of Latvia and Lutheran Church – Missouri Synod, only support marriage between a man and a woman.

+Some Lutheran Churches allow local churches to decide about blessings of same-sex marriage, such as the Evangelical Lutheran Church in Canada, the Evangelical Lutheran Church in America and the Evangelical Lutheran Church of Finland.